crate/cratedb-guide/docs/performance/optimization.rst

 ==========================

-If you frequently find yourself extracting information from fields and then using this extracted data on filters or aggregation it can be good to consider doing this operation on ingestion with a `generated column`_, this way the value we need for filtering and aggregations can be indexed.
+If you frequently find yourself extracting information from fields and then using this extracted data on filters or aggregations, it can be good to consider doing this operation on ingestion with a `generated column`_, this way the value we need for filtering and aggregations can be indexed.